-- A counsellor can help you to explore & make sense of your anxiety in an accepting, contained & safe environment;
+- A counsellor can help you to explore and make sense of your anxiety in an accepting, contained and safe environment;

-- A counsellor can enable you to understand where your anxiety originates from & what is keeping it going;
+- A counsellor can enable you to understand where your anxiety originates from and what is keeping it going;

 - Counselling can help you look at what steps you need to put in place in order to reduce your anxiety;

-- Counselling will help you explore & understand what happens in your body when you become anxious.
-A counsellor can help you to develop grounding & breathing techniques, which will enable you to control/manage your anxiety more effectively & in so doing, reduce its impact;
+- Counselling will help you explore and understand what happens in your body when you become anxious.
+A counsellor can help you to develop grounding and breathing techniques, which will enable you to control/manage your anxiety more effectively and in so doing, reduce its impact;

-- A counsellor will explore your thought processes with you, enabling you to identify & challenge unhelpful thoughts;
+- A counsellor will explore your thought processes with you, enabling you to identify and challenge unhelpful thoughts;

-- A counsellor will help you to look at your patterns of thinking & establish if they are limiting you in any way;
+- A counsellor will help you to look at your patterns of thinking and establish if they are limiting you in any way;

-- Counselling will help you to increase your resources & problem solving skills.
-A counsellor will enable you to identify your problem & support you in coming up with possible solutions;
+- Counselling will help you to increase your resources and problem solving skills.
+A counsellor will enable you to identify your problem and support you in coming up with possible solutions;

-- A counsellor will help you look at how you relax & support you as you discover what works best for you;
+- A counsellor will help you look at how you relax and support you as you discover what works best for you;

 - Counselling sessions can help you consider ideas to help distract you when you’re experiencing unhelpful thoughts or anxiety;

-- A counsellor can enable you to manage your anxiety & support you to move forward.
+- A counsellor can enable you to manage your anxiety and support you to move forward.